 Monkey Beach

 A small beach 150 metres in the southwest of the island with lush vegetation, which creates a very conducive environment for monkeys.
 This beach is not accessible by land.
-Our transportation took 15 mins by Longboat which departed from the Tonsai Pier from Koh Phi Phi island.
+Our transportation took 15 mins by Longboat, which departed from the Tonsai Pier on Koh Phi Phi island.

-For us it was a long awaited experience, as monkeys happen to be our favourite animals.
+For us, it was a long-awaited experience, as monkeys happen to be our favourite animals.
 We had prepared some small snacks with which to feed them.
-As soon as we descended from the Longboat we saw them coming towards us.
+As soon as we descended from the Longboat, we saw them coming towards us.
 We managed to see two baby monkeys and took quite a lot of photos with them.
 Their visits lasted as long as our snacks.
-Once they finished all the crackers they looked at us indifferently and went onto the next tourists.
-You must take extra precaution of your personal belongings.
+Once they finished all the crackers, they looked at us indifferently and went on to the next tourists.
+You must take extra precautions for your personal belongings.
 Monkeys are excellent pickpockets and will go through your bags and pockets in no time, taking your belongings up to the treetops.
 These animals are considered to be wild, especially during the mating period.
-Their behaviour can become very aggressive so your movements must be very careful.
+Their behaviour can become very aggressive, so you must be very careful.

-Throughout the island there are warning signs (which we hadn’t noticed beforehand) that tourists shouldn’t give food to the monkeys.
-The reason is that they become spoilt and then are too lazy to hunt for their food, which is provided by the forest.
+Throughout the island, there are warning signs (which we hadn’t noticed beforehand) that tourists shouldn’t give food to the monkeys.
+The reason is that they become spoiled and then are too lazy to hunt for their food, which is provided by the forest.

-Another option for the more daring tourists is visiting the Monkey Beach in a kayak.
-The route takes 45 minutes with strong rowing ability but rather tiring if you are visiting the islands in order to relax.
+Another option for the more daring tourists is visiting Monkey Beach in a kayak.
+The route takes 45 minutes with strong rowing ability, but rather tiring if you are visiting the islands to relax.

 Bamboo Island